00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-13.png)

-**NOTE:** At this point I would be running more enumeration activities on the system such as taking a deeper dive into the system in an attempt to gather more information.
+**NOTE:** At this point I would be running more enumeration activities on the system such as taking a deeper dive into the system in trying to gather more information.
 See what's on it.
 See what it's connected to.
 See what's running on it.
 Here are a couple of sites that can help.
 - https://www.fuzzysecurity.com/tutorials/16.html
 - https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/

 8. Now that we have SYSTEM / Admin access to the system let's proceed to dump the password hashes of the users on the system (Attachments 12 - 14).
 These can be used for later items on the system.
-As you can imagine now that the hases are taken the sky is the limit when it comes to doing what we want with the target.
+As you can imagine now that the hashes are taken the sky is the limit when it comes to doing what we want with the target.

 **Attachment 12**